A good rest is essential for people’s health.

 - Take a hot bath to relax.

-- Do not sleep with the television on, as this prevents you from reaching deep sleep.
+- Do not sleep with the television on, preventing you from reaching deep sleep.

 - Having sex before bed relaxes your body and mind.